jtrauntvein/cross-platform-build/README.md

 * depends (string[], optional): Specifies the names of targets that must be built before this target is built.
 * source (string or string[], required): Specifies the path to the source file to be copied or, if specified as an array, will specify the paths of the source files to be copied.
 * dest (string, required): Specifies the directory to which the source files will be copied.
+* rename (string, optional): Optionally specifies the name to be assigned to the file in the dest directory.
+This parameter will be ignored if there are kore than one files to be copied.
+If not specified, the destination file will be given the same name as the source file.
 * options (object, optional): Specifies the object that can be passed when the target is created within a sub-project.

 The return value from this function will be the object that was created to track the target.